-We follow the Cumbria Agreed Syllabus for RE which reflects the National Framework for RE, and base our RE units and teaching on the Carlisle Diocese RE units of work.
-At least 5% of curriculum time (an hour a week) is devoted to RE.
-Christianity plays a central role in RE, taking up between two thirds and three quarters of the time available appropriate teaching about other faiths.
-The Religious Education curriculum maintains a balanced approach of Learning about Religion (Attainment Target 1) and Learning from Religion (Attainment Target 2)
+We follow the Cumbria Agreed Syllabus for RE and base our teaching units on the Diocesesan units of work and ‘Understanding Christianity’.
+At least 5% of curriculum time, approximately an hour a week, is devoted to RE.
+Christianity plays a central role, taking up around three quarters of the time available, we also teach about other faiths (in particular Islam and Hinduism).
+The Religious Education curriculum maintains a balanced approach of Learning about Religion and Learning from Religion.

 According to the Cumbria Agreed Syllabus the aims of RE are to enable young people to be:

 Enquiring: that pupils develop curiosity about life, willing to enquire into questions of ultimate meaning and worth and the concepts by which religions, beliefs and values seek to address challenging questions.

 Informed: that pupils develop the skills and attitudes that enable them to be well-informed about the religious and nonreligious responses to the big questions of life and how these are expressed through practice.
 This includes both knowing and understanding beliefs and values including the concepts through which these are expressed.

 Reflective: that pupils develop the ability to reflect on and express their own views while thinking about other people’s beliefs and values.
 Pupils are able to think and question, to consider, analyse, and evaluate issues of truth, belief, faith and ethics and to express their responses.
 They learn from as well as about religion.
 They reflect upon beliefs and values as part of their own spiritual development.

 Expressive: that pupils develop the confidence and ability to express respectfully their knowledge, understanding and views.
 They are able to participate in their own learning by expressing the questions and concepts they wish to explore.

 What contribution does RE make to learning across the curriculum?